GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 a leave to any more- preferred connected relays that have failed to subscribe to the traffic.

-It is RECOMMENDED that the default timeout be no less than 3 seconds, but the value MAY be overridden by administrative configuration, where known groups or channels need a different timeout for successful application performance.
+It is RECOMMENDED that the default timeout for receiving traffic be no less than 3 seconds, but the value MAY be overridden by administrative configuration, where known groups or channels need a different timeout for successful application performance.

 ##Example Sending Networks {#extx}